janbnz/url-shortener/README.md

 ## Description

-This is a simple URL shortener project built in Spring Boot using a PostgreSQL database.
+This is a simple URL shortener project built in Spring Boot using a PostgreSQL database.<br>
 There is also a frontend that is made with [Svelte](https://github.com/sveltejs/svelte).

 ## Usage